1. What kinds of information do we collect?

 We will aim to answer your questions or concerns in a timely and satisfactory manner.
 If we cannot resolve the matter at the point of first contact, a representative will be in contact within a reasonable time to advise:

-• who will be handling your enquiry; and
+• who will be handling your inquiry; and

 • how our investigations are progressing.